pajeeokoth/chatbot/README.md

 ## Alerts (Action Group + Scheduled Query Rules)

-I added an ARM template that creates an Action Group you can attach to alert rules.
+Added an ARM template that creates an Action Group that can attach to alert rules.
 The template is at `azure/action_group_template.json`.

 To create alerts (scheduled log alerts) in the Portal: